rpocklin/angular-ui-view-spinner/README.md

 ## Notes

-- You can use either the SASS styles directly file under `/src` or the compiled CSS files, up to you :)
+- You can use either the SASS styles directly file under `/src` or the compiled CSS files, up to you.
 - You may wish to customise the `margin-top` of the spinner to the `<ui-view>` containers, or use flex-box or another method to vertically center the spinner but it depends which browsers / versions you are targeting - the default is `margin-top: 50px`.